neuralmagic/deepsparse/examples/logging-prometheus/README.md

 #### There are four steps:
 - Configure DeepSparse Logging to log metrics in Prometheus format to a REST endpoint
-- Point Prometheus to the appropriate endpoint to scape the data at a specified interval
+- Point Prometheus to the appropriate endpoint to scrape the data at a specified interval
 - Run the client script simulating a data quality/drift issue
 - Visualize data in Prometheus with dashboarding tool like Grafana